DaveK-N41/jag-traffic-courts-online/docs/ords-data-access.md

 #### Include Options

 Some portions of the TCO dispute record are more expensive to fetch.
-For those fields that involve making a more expensive join, they excluded by default.
+For those fields that involve more expensive joins, they are excluded by default.
 Callers can request to include these fields in the response.
 There is an include parameter that can accept one or more of these parameters